How we make money

 compare Seacrest Markets trading accounts

-Seacrest Markets is a broker with a moderate level of regulation (FSCA), a clear fee structure, and an accessible entry threshold from $50.
-The company combines a classic CFD model with a prop arm, which broadens its audience with traders interested in funded accounts and capital scaling.
-Trading is conducted via MetaTrader 5, major asset classes are available, and leverage goes up to 1:500.
+Seacrest Markets is a CFD broker with moderate regulation (FSCA), a transparent fee structure, and an accessible entry threshold starting from $50.
+Trading is conducted via MetaTrader 5, covering major asset classes, with leverage available up to 1:500.
+The conditions are tailored to retail traders who value clear costs and a straightforward onboarding process.

-• retail traders who trade Forex and core CFDs;
+• retail traders working with Forex and major CFDs;

-• traders who value 24/7 support and a simple account-opening process.
+• traders who appreciate 24/7 support and an easy account opening process.

-It may be less suitable for investors seeking strict Tier-1 regulation, the widest possible selection of stocks and ETFs, or advanced institutional-grade analytics.
+It may be less suitable for investors looking for Tier-1 regulation, an extensive range of stocks and ETFs, or advanced institutional research.

 Pros and Cons of Seacrest Markets